farazahmadi/Icecream-survey-data-cleaning/README.md

 The report is produced using *Rstudio* as an HTML file named main.html, however, the R Markdown file and all appendix files are attached to knit the original R file.

-a.
-Reading the Seven Summits ice cream data
+1. Reading the Seven Summits ice cream data
-b.
-Reducing to essential variables needed for analyses
+2. Reducing to essential variables needed for analyses
-c.
-Treating missing values
+3. Treating missing values
-  i.
-Using the ‘mice’ package for imputing missing values ii.
-Using the ‘sjmisc’ package to merge the 5 datasets into one. iii.
-Comparing the statistics of the original variables against the imputed variables
+  + Using the ‘mice’ package for imputing missing values
+  + Using the ‘sjmisc’ package to merge the 5 datasets into one.
+  + Comparing the statistics of the original variables against the imputed variables
-d.
-Saving the imputed datasets
+4. Saving the imputed datasets
-e.
-Recombining the data
+5. Recombining the data
-f.
-Renaming the screening, brand assessment, attitude and demographic variables
+6. Renaming the screening, brand assessment, attitude and demographic variables
-g.
-Recoding the variables
+7. Recoding the variables
-h.
-Saving the data
+8. Saving the data
-i.
-Conclusion
+9. Conclusion